 You will most likely have blood tests and an electrocardiogram taken before the procedure.
 These are performed in a hospital outpatient setting

 Once you are in the catheterization laboratory (also called the cath lab), you will see television monitors, heart monitors, and blood pressure machines.
 You will be asked to lie down on a table.
 Electrodes will be placed on your chest.
 These electrodes have wires called leads, which hook up to an electrocardiogram machine.
 This machine will monitor your heart rhythm during the test.

 To prevent infection, you will be shaved and cleansed around the area of your leg where the catheter will be inserted.
 A needle with a tube connected to it will be put in your arm.
 This is called an intravenous line or IV.
 A mild sedative will inject through the IV to relax you throughout the test.

 You will be given an anesthetic medicine with a needle to numb the area around where the catheter will be inserted and may feel mild discomfort.
-Next, a small incision will be made in the skin.
-Once doctors see the vein into which the catheter will go, a special needle is used to poke into it.
-Doctors then put the catheter into the vein in your leg.
+Once doctors access the vein catheter is inserted into the vein in your leg.
 You should not feel pain during this part of the test.

 The catheter is gently threaded through the vein and into your heart.
 Once the catheter is in place, doctors will give your heart small electrical impulses to make it beat at different speeds.
 You will be able to feel your heartbeat changing speeds, and this may cause mild discomfort.
 After the doctors have the information they need, the catheter and IV will be removed.
 Firm pressure will be applied to the site where the catheter was inserted to stop any bleeding and you will also be bandaged.